conoromahony/soccer_lineup/README.md

    A command-line utility that helps manage the Django project.

  - **README.md**
-   The readme file for this project (in markdown format).
+   This readme file (in markdown format).
 It describes the project and how it operates.

  - **requirements.txt**
    Indicates the libraries, modules, and packages required for this project.